zucchero-sintattico/piper-kt/resources/report/docs/04-implementation/04-02-testing.md

 ```

-### Testing Hierarchy
+### Unit and Integration Testing

 In order to test the microservices, we have defined a hierarchy of tests, that split unit tests from integration tests.
-To execute integration tests, we have used the MicronautTest annotation, that allows us to start the Micronaut application context, and to test the services in a more realistic scenario, because it also use testcontainers to start the database and the broker.
+To execute integration tests, we have used the MicronautTest annotation, that allows us to start the Micronaut application context, powered by the dependency injection, and to test the services in a more realistic scenario, because it also use _testcontainers_ to start the database and the broker.

 ```kotlin
 sealed interface UnitTest {